 Students are responsible for tracking their academic progress and knowing whether the courses they select meet their degree requirements.
-All Clarke University students have electronic access to their academic records, including class schedule, grades, unofficial transcript, and program evaluation/My Progress.
+All Clarke University students have electronic access to their academic records in CU hub, including class schedule, grades, unofficial transcript, and My Progress evaluation.
 My Progress is a detailed record of a student's degree requirements and includes all planned, in progress and completed course work.
 The academic requirements on My Progress reflect the requirements listed in the academic catalog at the time of matriculation.